-As a leading member of the firm’s global TMT and Digital practice, Sharon has particular experience in advising technology, digital platform and payments businesses on contentious and non-contentious matters before the European Commission, the UK Competition and Markets Authority and the English High Court, including on the intersection of competition law with intellectual property law.
+As a leading member of the firm’s TMT and Digital practice, Sharon has particular experience in advising global technology, digital platform, healthcare and financial services infrastructure clients on contentious and non-contentious matters before the European Commission, the UK Competition and Markets Authority and the English High Court: particularly matters with a focus on data, innovation and/or the intersection of competition law with intellectual property law.

-Sharon is a Visiting Lecturer at Kings College London on Advanced Competition and Patent Law.
-She is also a Non-Executive Director and Trustee of Rosa: the UK Fund for Women and Girls; and has co-chaired the Freshfields Women’s Network, of which she is also a founding member.
+Sharon was a Non-Executive Director and Trustee of Rosa - the UK Fund for Women and Girls.
+She has also co-chaired the Freshfields Women’s Network, of which she is a founding member.

-Hellman & Friedman in obtaining unconditional clearances from the European Commission when acquiring payments businesses Nets and Concardis;
+Hellman & Friedman on successfully obtaining merger control approval from the European Commission in relation to its acquisition of payments businesses Nets and Concardis.

-the London Stock Exchange Group on the European Commission's in-depth investigation into its proposed merger with Deutsche Börse; and separately in obtaining unconditional clearance from the UK Office of Fair Trading when acquiring a majority stake in LCH.Clearnet.
+London Stock Exchange Group in relation to the European Commission's in-depth investigation into its proposed merger with Deutsche Börse; and in successfully obtaining merger control approval from the UK Office of Fair Trading when acquiring a majority stake in LCH.Clearnet.